SaffiSardar/Scrum-Fundamentals-Certification/README.md

   - COntinous Improvement

 ### Value-Based Prioritization
-- Focuses on delivering the highest business value early and often.
+- Focuses on delivering the highest business value early and often, aswell as problems faced by scrum team shall also be enlisted.
+Prioritize based on:
+  - Value
+  - Risk
+  - Dependency

 ### Time Boxing
 - Emphasizes time constraints to manage planning and execution.